No Attorney Fees Until We Win Your Case

 Click Here if you want to go to our HOME PAGE.

 This may be one of the most frequent questions that Hawaii injury lawyers receive.
-Although it would be great if the answer was a simple one, unfortunately it's not.
+Although it would be great if the answer was a simple one, unfortunately, it's not.
 There are many different factors that go into determining the value of one's Hawaii car accident injury case.
-We always try to settle our client's injury cases so they don't have to go through the stressful and time consuming process of taking a case to court.
-During the settlement process the person who determines how much the injury claim is worth is the Hawaii insurance adjustor and his or her manager.
+We always try to settle our client's injury cases so they don't have to go through the stressful and time-consuming process of taking a case to court.
+During the settlement process, the person who determines how much the injury claim is worth is the Hawaii insurance adjuster and his or her manager.

 Nothing is certain when it comes to making injury claims.
-About 80% of the time we can make a pretty good guess how much an insurance adjustor will offer.
-However, about 10% of the time an adjustor will shock us with a settlement offer much higher than we expected and 10% of the time an adjustor will shock us with a settlement offer much lower than we expected.
+About 80% of the time we can make a pretty good guess how much an insurance adjuster will offer.
+However, about 10% of the time an adjuster will shock us with a settlement offer much higher than we expected and 10% of the time an adjuster will shock us with a settlement offer much lower than we expected.

 It is always completely up to our clients whether they want to accept a Hawaii insurance adjustor's settlement offer or not.
 If they feel that an offer is much lower than they deserve for the motor vehicle injuries than it is up to them if they want to proceed to litigation.